 “It takes a village to raise a child.” is an African proverb I love.
-Wikipedia states it means “it takes an entire community of different people interacting with children in order for a child to experience and grow in a safe environment.
+Wikipedia states it means “it takes an entire community of different people interacting with children for a child to experience and grow in a safe environment.
 The villagers would look out for the children.”

-But when you have a child with certain differences, this is often not the case.
+When you have a “typical” child, you feel reasonably assured that class participation and decent study habits will result in good grades.
+These kids have close friends.
+They get invited to participate in social things like dances and weekend gatherings.
+They make the teams and clubs.
+But when you have a child with specific differences, this is often not the case.
 Learning may take longer, both academically and socially.
-Despite their tremendous efforts, results are often a fraction of their peers and social acceptance is fleeting, setting them up for painful comparisons and bitter frustration.
-Instead of a fun and fulfilling experience, school can become a breeding ground for depression and anxiety.
-It is exhausting for parent and child alike.
+Despite their tremendous efforts, results are often a fraction of their peers, and social acceptance is fleeting, setting them up for painful comparisons and bitter frustration.
+Instead of a fun and fulfilling experience, the school can become a breeding ground for depression and anxiety.
+It is exhausting for parents and children alike.

 For every child struggling to succeed in a world that doesn’t recognize their gifts and talents, and for those who walk beside them, please let this be a gentle reminder to be kind and accepting of ALL people.
 Recognize that the “playing field” is not always a level surface.
 Children who learn differently are not weird.
 They are gifted in ways that our society does not yet value.
 Yet they want what everyone else wants: To be accepted.